Why Zero Hour

 What's the best eBay sniper?

-If you're comfortable handing your eBay password to a third party, Gixen is the cheapest server-side option.
-If you want a sniper that never asks for your password, Zero Hour is currently the only one.
-It runs as a Chrome extension and bids from your own browser.
+If you're comfortable storing your eBay password in a third-party database, Gixen is the cheapest server-side option.
+If you'd rather not give your eBay login to anyone, Zero Hour is currently the only sniper that never asks for it.
+It runs as a Chrome extension and bids from your own browser, so there is no eBay account security risk from a Zero Hour data breach.

 Can I snipe on eBay without an account on the sniping service?